skyfox69/jsapi/README.md

 Top-level parameters and nested object parameters are wrapped by instances of `Jsapi::Model::Base` by default.
-To add custom model methods this class can be extended within the definition of an API component, for example:
+To add custom model methods this class can be extended within the specification of an API component, for example:

 ```ruby
   api_schema 'IntegerRange' do